 When you are finished with the program, answer the thought questions at the end of the lab.
 Put your answers in a comment at the top of your file, which you should name CoinStrip.java.

-Turn in CoinStrip.java using the turnin utility-type turnin -c 136 CoinStrip.java.
+Turn in CoinStrip. java using the turnin utility by typing the command turnin -c 136 CoinStrip.java